Nepal has returned to normal after the recent protests. Book your trek with confidence.

 ABC

-Day 8 | Trek from ABC to Bamboo (2,350 m)
+Day 8 | Trek from ABC to Bamboo

 On the eighth day, we will start our descent from ABC.
-Today, we will hike towards the village of Bamboo following a different route.
+Today, we will hike towards the village of Bamboo following a same route.
 The descent is easier on the body but still requires focus, as the trail is steep in some sections.
 As we lose altitude, we will see the change in vegetation one more time.
 The path will wind through valleys, and we may spot wildlife along the way.
 After traversing through villages, we reach Bamboo in time for dinner.

-Flight Time:
+Trek Time:

-2,350 m
+2,350 m (7,710 ft)

 Place: